-Again, this is specific to the type of filter, but all of them will bring water into the system, run the water through the filter, and output clean water.
+Again, this is specific to the type of filter, but they will bring water into the system, run the water through the filter, and output clean water.
 They also are all present and accessible in your home.

 When do I change the filters in my system?

-Each system will come with a manufacturer-recommended timeline for changing the filters based on the amount of time used and the volume of water going through the system.
+Each system will come with a manufacturer-recommended timeline for changing the filters based on the amount of time used and water volume going through the system.
 It will likely be phrased something like “three months of use or 500 gallons.”

 Having the right water filter for your needs is important for both your health and peace of mind.
 You should never have to worry about the quality of the water you are drinking, and with a good water filter, you won’t have to.

-My overall top pick for the best water filter is the Home Master RO system as it is efficient, cost-effective, and removes nearly all possible contaminants.
+My overall top pick for the best fluoride water filter is the Home Master RO system, as it is efficient, cost-effective, and removes nearly all possible contaminants.